GLOBAL MARKETS-Dollar falls on weak U.S. data, stocks eke out gains

 * Oil falls as market doubts OPEC production cut

-* U.S. Treasury yields drop on weak economic data (Adds oil settlement prices, final 2 paragraphs)
+* U.S. Treasury yields drop on weak economic data (Adds close of European bond, equity markets)

 By Herbert Lash